Fathers Day Poem

 You're the sole provider,

-And no, it's not easy,
+And no, it's not easy.

-Now I've figured out,
+Now I've figured out

-What my father had went through,
+What my father went through.

 He had to scream and shout,

-For the things that I would do,
+For the things that I would do.

 Everything he tried to teach,

-I rebelled with every word,
+I rebelled with every word.

 I thought I knew better,